psuggate/axi-ddr3-lite/README.md

  - read command FIFO is empty
  - write command FIFO is "low priority"
  - memory-controller is idle, or has just issued the previous read
- - AXI address is appropriately aligned, and the burst-length is supported
+ - AXI address is appropriately aligned, and the burst-length is supported; OR
+ - provide a 'xuser' signal to explicitly request a fast-path operation?

 If row and bank do not match, then:
  - looking up the bank in the bank-of-banks will be too slow